It's electrifying! This is how Earth could be entirely powered by sustainable energy

-Category: Climate Hits: 0Can you imagine a world powered by 100% renewable electricity and fuels?
+Category: Climate Hits: 7Can you imagine a world powered by 100% renewable electricity and fuels?
 It may seem fantasy, but a collaborative team of scientists has just shown this dream is theoretically possible - if we can garner global buy-in.
 The study explores what changes are needed in our energy mix and consumption patterns if we are to achieve 100% renewability in a way that supports everyone and the myriad of life on our planet.

 Read more https://www.sciencedaily.com/releases/2020/12/201222132021.htm